Why Read This

 Knowledge workers face a paradox: The technology intended to make them more effective actually distracts, drains, and demotivates them instead.
 Rapidly changing customers and market conditions demand creativity and the highly productive cognitive state called "flow."
 But a workplace optimized for routine tasks destroys flow and saps energy.
 It doesn't have to be that way.
 Psychological and neurological research offer critical insights into where high performance and creativity really come from, how they impact business outcomes like customer service and revenue, and how organizations are destroying performance without knowing it.
 Based on this research, we'll show how technology managers can supercharge knowledge workers' productivity.

-Tags: Business & IT Alignment, Business Process Management (BPM), Business Technology (BT), Business Transformation & Organizational Change Management, Information Management, Information Workplace, IT Organization, Management & Organization, Office Productivity, Organizational Structure, Workflow
+Tags: Business & IT Alignment, Business Process Management (BPM), Business Technology (BT), Business Transformation & Organizational Change Management, Information Management, Information Workplace, Management & Organization, Office Productivity, Organization, Organizational Structure, Workflow